-Maritime Law Programs & Maritime Historical Studies Research in Exeter, UK
+Maritime Historical Studies Research Programs in Exeter (Devon) and Penryn (Cornwall) Campuses, UK

 The Centre for Maritime Historical Studies was formed in 1991 as a result of the perceived need to promote a wider understanding of the significance of maritime history within the world of historical scholarship.
 Taking on the theme that the seas connect rather than divide mankind, the Center and its members set out to explore the nature of these connections and how this impacted on all aspects of the economy and society, and, through the emergence of navies to contest and control these connections, had a major impact on the development and policies of governments.